 Longer sessions do not automatically produce better results.
 Short, focused drills done daily outperform occasional marathon sessions.
 The brain consolidates spatial and pattern information during rest, so consistent repetition with recovery time is more effective than cramming.

 Start with the audio method, historical game reconstruction, or verbal narration.
 Any of the three works if you stay consistent.
 Add complexity only when accuracy holds.
 If you want a structured path, the Dark Squares progressive training program takes you from first drill to full blindfold games, with performance tracking that surfaces your weak spots automatically.
+When you are ready, start a live blindfold game at whichever visibility level matches your current benchmarks and let the app track how many accurate moves you hold before the board fades.

 Sources